tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 If a peer key_update_request arrives while in WAIT_RESP (crossed updates), apply the crossed-request rule above.
 If the peer's key_exchange is higher, abandon the local update (updating := 0) and continue as responder: send key_update_response, derive new secrets, then proceed with the responder flow.
 If lower, ignore the peer's request; if equal, abort with "unexpected_message".

-Upon receiving the responder's ACK matching the updated epoch, the responder completes the transition by synchronizing transmit and receive epochs (tx := rx), disabling retention, and clearing the update flag.
+Upon receiving the responder's ACK matching the updated epoch, the initiator completes the transition by synchronizing transmit and receive epochs (tx := rx), disabling retention, and clearing the update flag.
 The state machine returns to FINISHED, ready for subsequent updates.

 Throughout the process: